These web pages are a guide to NCAS services but our ways of working are changing. Please talk to our advisory team about accessing our services:

 With each episode of phone advice you will receive a confirmation letter shortly afterwards, and a further contact from us will be scheduled unless it has been agreed that the case can be closed.
 We are here so long as you need us.
 Each year, about 600 referrals are brought to resolution in this way.

 Since being set up in 2001, NCAS has developed and refined the design and delivery of leading edge models of performance assessment.
 Before offering these specialist services, our advisers and assessment experts will help you identify the intervention best suited to your needs.
 We carry out assessments mainly for NHS employing and contracting bodies but we can also undertake them for regulators or other organisations concerned with practitioner performance.

 All our assessments are designed to support the effective management of concerns about a practitioner’s work and to protect patients.
-We conduct 40-50 assessments each year and normally follow them up with Back on Track work.
+We conduct 40-50 assessments each year and normally follow them up with PSR work.
 All our assessments are underpinned by a rigorous framework of quality assurance so that all parties can rely on the robustness and independence of the findings.
 Find out more about assessments.

 NCAS has been working in this area since 2008; the 2011 Department of Health Report of the Steering Group on Remediation (pdf 530KB) advocated this type of service.

 Our advisers are independent, so they can bring the parties together without any baggage.
 Advisers start by talking to the referring manager, but we encourage managers to tell practitioners that we are involved and advisers can meet with practitioners and their representatives, as well as facilitating all party case conferences.
 When you refer a case to us, think about how the adviser can best be used.